How To Help Your Horse with Mud Fever Naturally

 There are many topical products that can be used to provide both protection and treatment against the irritation.
 Our favourite products here are using Petroleum Jelly as a barrier, and soothe the skin irritation with an Aloe Vera spray, Aloe Vera Gelly or Aloe with Bee Propolis.

 Every equine is different – some will need to be kept in a dry yard or stable until the condition is controlled and improved.
 Different horses will respond to a treatment more quickly and more effectively than how another horse, pony or donkey will.

 As with all complementary therapies do seek the advice of your Vet first before using.
+Get a professional diagnosis that it is mud fever, or if is actually another skin condition, as then it may need different treatment.
 A therapist will always need your Vet's permission before treating your animal, and regular liaison between the two professionals can often bring greater results to your animal's health anyway.

 Like advice on where to find a complementary therapist or specialist holistic Veterinary Surgeon for your animal?
 Email us at firstname.lastname@example.org - we're happy to help!

 Get more information on how to help care for your animal holistically by having a look through our holistic care for animals advice pages: